Skip to content

 • Anything that forces heavy customization to replicate a process you haven’t standardized internally

-If you’re mid-market and trying to manage implementation cost, phasing is often the most practical strategy because it reduces change fatigue and helps you avoid building advanced workflows on top of unstable data.
+If you’re mid-market and trying to manage NetSuite implementation cost, phasing is often the most practical strategy because it reduces change fatigue and helps you avoid building advanced workflows on top of unstable data.

 Phase 1: Go live with the core